bmentges/brainiak_api/docs/source/concepts/resources.rst

 .. _concept-schema:

-Schema
+Class
 ------

-Usually database models work with a clear distinction between instances (data) and schema (metadata).
+Usually database models work with a clear distinction between instances (data) and classes (metadata).
 We also make this distinction on the API interface.

-A *Schema* is a priviledged instance that defines the structure of the data (non-schema instances) being stored.
+A *Class* is a priviledged instance that defines the structure of the data (non-class instances) being stored.
-To avoid confusion, we avoid referring to schemas calling them *instances*, a term we reserve for *non-schema* instances.
+To avoid confusion, we avoid referring to classes calling them *instances*, a term we reserve for *non-class* instances.
-Although we prefer ``schema``, sometimes we use the term ``class`` as a synonym.
+Although we prefer ``class``, sometimes we use the term ``schema`` as a synonym.
+``Class`` is preferable to ``chema`` in order to avoid the confusion with the listings schemas rendered in json-schema format.

-Schemas are defined in the RDF/OWL Model, given its high expressivity and flexibility.
+Classes are defined in the RDF/OWL Model, given its high expressivity and flexibility.
-Therefore, it will be possible to represent schemas in different database models or even translations between them in a common language.
+Therefore, it will be possible to represent classes in different database models or even translations between them in a common language.

-Likewise, we expect a schema to be easily written, by using the `Turtle <http://en.wikipedia.org/wiki/Turtle_(syntax)>`_ format, the most compact serialization for ontologies developed in the RDF/OWL model.
+Likewise, we expect a class to be easily written, by using the `Turtle <http://en.wikipedia.org/wiki/Turtle_(syntax)>`_ format, the most compact serialization for ontologies developed in the RDF/OWL model.

 .. code-block:: guess